We eat to provide nourishment to our bodies and help keep our heart, muscles, and bones strong.

-But adults sometimes eat for other reasons even when they are not hungry.
-We eat while we watch a movie or go to a baseball game; when we celebrate a birthday, when we are sad, angry or bored.
+We eat to nourish our bodies and help keep our heart, muscles and bones strong.
+But adults sometimes eat for other reasons, even when they are not hungry.
+We eat while we watch a movie or go to a baseball game; when we celebrate a birthday; or when we are sad, angry or bored.

-Has your preschooler ever eaten lunch, then 20 minutes later said he was hungry?
+Has your preschooler ever eaten lunch, and then 20 minutes later said "I'm hungry?"

 Here's Why:

-Like adults, around the preschool years, many children start to use the word "hungry" to express feelings such as: boredom, loneliness, sadness, or other emotions they don't understand or can't name.
-Using food to relieve sadness or other emotions will establish the connection between food and those feelings instead of hunger.
-Over time, this can be increasingly difficult to undo.
-And it won't address the underlying reason for the sadness.
+Like adults, during the early years, many children start to use the word "hungry" to express feelings, such as boredom, loneliness, sadness or other emotions they don't understand or can't name.
+Using food to relieve sadness or other emotions will establish a connection between food and those feelings, instead of between food and hunger.
+Over time, this can be more difficult to undo.
+And, it won't address the real reason for the sadness

 ASK QUESTIONS

-If a preschooler complains of hunger, take a minute to gently ask questions to see what's really going on: "What have you been doing?" or "Would you like me to play with you for a while?"
-If your child quickly forgets about a snack, you'll know he or she was in search of your attention or just looking for something to do.
+If a child complains of hunger, take a minute to gently ask questions to see what's really going on: "What have you been doing?" or "Would you like me to help you find something to do?"
+If the child quickly forgets about a snack, you'll know he or she was in search of some attention or just looking for something to do.
 If the hunger complaints continue, you probably have a hungry child on your hands.

 HUNGER & FULLNESS